 Withdrawing items from repositories managed by Duke University Libraries

-Deaccessioning 1 refers to a range of approaches to changing objects and their access levels once deposited in the Duke Digital Repository (DDR) or Protected Data Repository.
-Such approaches range from changing access rights for objects to fully purging objects from the DDR, its access layer, and all local and disparate backups.
+Deaccessioning 1 refers to a range of approaches to changing objects and their access levels, such approaches range from changing access rights for objects to fully purging objects, its access layer, and all local and disparate backups.
 Refer to the Deaccession Procedure (DUL staff only) for more specific information.

 All requests to deaccession materials be made using the Deaccession Request Form .
 Some reasons why items may be withdrawn: